Arcanixus/Central-Fill-Lookup-iA-Coding-Challenge/README.md

 # Central Fill Lookup - iA Coding Challenge

-Central Fill Lookup Coding Challenge for an SDE III Position at iA

 Please see the [wiki](https://github.com/Arcanixus/Central-Fill-Lookup-iA-Coding-Challenge/wiki) for this project for:

 * [The Original Problem Statement for this Challenge](https://github.com/Arcanixus/Central-Fill-Lookup-iA-Coding-Challenge/wiki/Original-Problem-Statement)